• Skip to main content

 Campervan conversion kits are exactly as they sound.
 They’re kits to convert a typical van into a camper van for camping, Overlanding, boondocking, road trips, or even permanent residence.

-They’re ideal for those sitting between a typical DIY budget and the cash needed for a custom build.
+They’re ideal for those between a typical DIY budget and the cash needed for a custom build.
 They’re also perfect for van dwellers who want at least the foundation of their build professionally done but still want the satisfaction of building it themselves.

 And when it comes to skills, conversion kits make the entire camper van building process much easier and way faster.